ShiMeiWo/next/compiler.md

 ## Pre-processors

-As we have seen in the above example you can pre-process your components contents using your favorite programming language.
+You can pre-process your components contents using your favorite programming language.

 The `@riotjs/compiler` gives you the possibility to register your preprocessors: